Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: INTRODUCTION

 \section{INTRODUCTION}

 Valvular heart disease (VHD) stands as a primary cause of global cardiovascular morbidity and mortality, with its burden escalating dramatically alongside the aging of the world's population~\cite{coffey2021global}.
 Among all forms of VHD, aortic valve disease (AVD), which predominantly includes aortic stenosis (AS) and aortic regurgitation (AR), represents the most life-threatening category, accounting for a staggering 61\% of all VHD-related deaths~\cite{aluru2022valvular}.
-However, a stark clinical reality persists: despite the severe consequences of AVD, its early diagnosis is exceptionally challenging.
+However, a stark clinical reality persists: despite the severe consequences of AVD, its early recognition remains challenging.
 The disease progression is typically insidious, with patients remaining largely asymptomatic until the optimal window for intervention has passed.
-Once symptoms emerge, the average life expectancy can plummet to as little as two to three years, this widespread diagnostic delay is fundamentally rooted in the failure of traditional screening methods~\cite{thoenes2018patient}.
-Therefore, this study aims to develop a scalable, low-cost screening technology capable of identifying high-risk individuals during the asymptomatic phase of AVD, with the goal of fundamentally transforming the current reactive paradigm of diagnosis and treatment.
+Once symptoms emerge, the average life expectancy can plummet to as little as two to three years~\cite{thoenes2018patient}.
+Therefore, there is a growing need for scalable and low-cost screening strategies capable of enriching high-risk individuals who may benefit from further cardiovascular evaluation during the asymptomatic phase of AVD.